NotAcol/dotfiles/README.md

 clone this repo and stow → do settings described below

 >[!NOTE]
-If you want to game do "$ paru -S arch-gaming-meta proton-ge-custom-bin" after doing everything else, enable Proton-Ge as default in steam launcher compatibility options and turn off GPU acceleration rendering in web views from interface settings.
+If you want to game do '$ paru -S arch-gaming-meta proton-ge-custom-bin` after doing everything else, enable Proton-Ge as default in steam launcher compatibility options and turn off GPU acceleration rendering in web views from interface settings.